-We consider an unexpected event to be a cause or event that happens during your period of insurance that was sudden, unforeseeable or unintended; and was outside of your control, and could not reasonably have been anticipated or avoided.
+We consider an unexpected event to be a cause or event that occurs during your period of insurance that was sudden, unforeseeable or unintended; and was outside of your control, and could not reasonably have been anticipated or avoided.

 Who do you call?

-Our emergency assistance team is available 24 hours a day, 7 days a week on +61 2 9191 1180.
+When calling from overseas, our worldwide emergency assistance team is available 24 hours a day, 7 days a week on +61 2 9191 1180.

-If you’re calling from Australia, you can reach us Monday – Friday 8.30am to 5pm AEDT/AEST on 1800 196 484.
+If you’re calling from Australia, you can reach us on 1800 196 484 Monday – Friday, 8:30am – 5:00pm AEST/AEDT.